 we will eventually be touching the shared particles which connect all of us.

 tmymtur’s peculiar voice texture includes many territories of ultra-high frequencies (super sonic waves), developing many sounds from ultra-high frequencies, marking over 20kHz – that human ears are incapable of catching.These ultra-high frequency waves are often included in sounds of nature such as the flow of the river, the forest, waterfalls, and the wind blowing through the trees.
 Most of these which we consider as comfortable nature sound include these ultra-high frequencies, and it is also said that these ultra- high frequencies have the effect to make the human brain relaxed.

 “I acknowledge that a man cannot perceive an object that does not exist; nor can he remember an object that does not exist; but there appears to me to be no contradiction in his conceiving an object that neither does nor ever did exist” (Thomas Reid, Essay 4 in Essays on the intellectual Powers of Man, 1785).

-Lithuanian photographer and artist, Tadao Cern, created an interesting substitute for those who would like to see a photograph depicting Vincent Van Gogh.
-Based on one of Van Gogh’s last self-portraits, Cern produced a digital simulation of a photograph of Van Gogh, a kind of digital Ersatz photograph, if you like.
+Lithuanian photographer and artist, Tadao Cern, created an interesting substitute for those who would like to see an actual, historical photograph of Vincent Van Gogh.
+Based on one of Van Gogh’s last self-portraits, Cern produced an intriguing digital simulation of a photograph of Van Gogh, a kind of digital Ersatz photograph, if you like.